* Nets board recommend accepting takeover bid

 * Latest in a string of takeovers in payment industry

-* Nets shares rise 6.3 percent (Adds advisers, context)
+* Nets shares rise 6.4 percent (Adds financing details)

 COPENHAGEN, Sept 25 (Reuters) - Payments firm Nets on Monday welcomed a 33.1 billion Danish crown ($5.3 billion) bid from U.S. firm Hellman & Friedman, marking what could be one of the largest European private equity takeovers in recent years.

 Nets said in July it had been approached by potential buyers as the payments industry sees a wave of deals, with consumers switching to card and mobile payments and regulatory changes promising to open up the fragmented market.

 The Danish firm was taken public in Copenhagen a year ago and was valued at 30 billion crowns, or 150 crowns per share, double what Advent International, Bain Capital and Danish pension fund ATP had paid for it two years earlier.

 The European payments industry is consolidating quickly and other recent takeover targets have included Worldpay and Paysafe.

 Potential buyers for Nets had included both industrial players as well as private equity firms, the company's deputy chairman, Jeff Gravenhorst, told a press conference.